Key Takeaways:

 For decades, medical professionals have relied on the use of antibiotics for combating diverse bacterial infections.
-These drugs have been so much used that they are fast losing their effectiveness.
-There are actually certain disease-causing agents that these medications are practically useless against.
+These drugs have been so widely used that they are fast losing their effectiveness.
+There are certain disease-causing agents that these medications are practically useless against.

 Antibiotic resistance is seen by many medical experts as well as health organizations as one of the greatest threats to health across the globe.
 Age, race, or gender is not an issue when it comes to those affected – this problem affects everyone.
 Millions of people in America battle with this every year.